 Assuming that $u'$ depends on viscosity by a power law $u' \propto \eta^{\alpha}$, we can fit the slopes for individual $\rm Da_{mix}$ in Fig.~\ref{fig:u_turb_vs_visc} and check the two different regimes.
-Fig.~\ref{fig:Index_uturb_vs_visc} shows the different values of $\alpha$ depending on $\rm Da_{mix}$, reflecting the change of regime from viscous-dominated to cooling-dominated at $\rm Da_{mix} \sim 0.5$.
-In the viscous-dominated regime (low $\rm Da_{mix}$) the turbulent velocity decays with viscosity as $u' \propto \eta^{-3}$, while in the cooling-dominated regime (high $\rm Da_{mix}$) the exponent is close to zero, indicating that the system behaves similarly regardless of the amount of viscosity\footnote{Since the change of regime depends on the value of viscosity, the ``transition zone'' produces big errors in the fit, where low viscosity runs behave already as non-viscous, but high viscosity runs are still viscous-dominated.}.
+Figure~\ref{fig:Index_uturb_vs_visc} shows the different values of $\alpha$ depending on $\rm Da_{mix}$, reflecting the change of regime from viscous-dominated to cooling-dominated at $\rm Da_{mix} \sim 0.5$.
+In the viscous-dominated regime (low $\rm Da_{mix}$) the turbulent velocity decays with viscosity as $u' \propto \eta^{-3}$, while in the cooling-dominated regime (high $\rm Da_{mix}$) the exponent is close to zero, indicating that the system behaves similarly regardless of the amount of viscosity\footnote{Since the change of regime depends on the value of viscosity, the ``transition zone'' produces significant errors in the fit, where low-viscosity runs already behave as if they were nonviscous, but high-viscosity runs are still viscous-dominated.}.